colinkiama/last-one-flying/README.md

 ## Requirements

 - A http server.
 Run the server in the root of the project
-- [Bun](https://bun.sh) (Optional - Used for automated build instructions if you don't want to copy files over manually)
+- [Bun](https://bun.sh) (Optional) - Used for automated build instructions if you don't want to copy files over manually
+- [Butler](https://itchio.itch.io/butler) (Optional) - Used for automated build instructions if you want to publish builds to https://itch.io from the command line.

 ## Development Commands